 6 Ways You Can Help Guatemalan Nonprofits

 Over the course of history, Guatemala and its people have endured many challenges.
-Most recently in 2020, two hurricanes devastated the country affecting 2.4 million people, in 2018, the Fuego volcano eruption wiped out entire villages, and today the majority of immigrants crossing the US border, still come from this small, Central American country.
+In 2020, two hurricanes devastated the country affecting 2.4 million people.
+In 2018, the Fuego volcano eruption wiped out entire villages.
+Today the majority of immigrants crossing the US border, still come from this small, Central American country.

-In the face of these challenges and within the country’s wider context of disturbingly high malnutrition, poverty, and crime rates, you may be wondering how you can help.
+In facing these challenges in addition to high malnutrition, poverty, and crime rates, you may wonder how you can help.
 Well, supporting Guatemalan nonprofits is a great avenue to explore.
-However, before you reach for your wallet, read on to discover the 6 ways you can support Guatemalan nonprofits – your best option may be something you haven’t yet considered.
+However, before reaching for your wallet, read to discover the 6 ways you can support Guatemalan nonprofits – your best option may be something you haven’t yet considered.